-- a) If the Try results in what would ordinarily be a safety against either team, one point is awarded to the opponent. - b) If any play results in a touchback, the Try is unsuccessful, and there shall be no replay. - c) The try ends when: 1) either team scores; or 2) the ball is dead by rule.
+- a) If a Try results in a touchdown by either team, two points are awarded. - b) If the Try results in what would ordinarily be a safety against either team, one point is awarded to the opponent. - c) If any play results in a touchback, the Try is unsuccessful, and there shall be no replay. - d) The try ends when: 1) either team scores; or 2) the ball is dead by rule.